 You will need to complete the compatible application check process, if you anticipate needing API call limits higher the default number of calls per day (24 hour period, starting midnight Pacific time).

 After you join the eBay Developers Program and get your application keys, you can start using eBay APIs immediately.
 The default call limits on the eBay APIs allow you to test and explore the API capabilities.
 Many applications are able to perform all capabilities using the default limits.
-If you need higher call limits, you can complete our free Compatible Application Check, to verify that your application is adhering to eBay's API License Agreement, and that you've made the most efficient use of the APIs you've implemented.
+If you need higher call limits, you can complete our Compatible Application Check, to verify that your application is adhering to eBay's API License Agreement, and that you've made the most efficient use of the APIs you've implemented.

-The app check is a free service that the eBay Developers Program provides to its members.
+The app check is a service that the eBay Developers Program provides to its members.
 To help speed you through the process, please use the Checklist for Going Live provided below.
 It tells you what you'll need to do before applying.
 Much of this will be obvious but some of it isn't, so please be sure to make full use of the Checklist for Going Live, before submitting your Compatible Application request.

 See the API Call Limits page for the call limits associated with each eBay API.